 The presentation of the thermal water is elegant and effective ensuring the unused portion is protected and the dispensed component fresh.
 The three different sizes assure handy packaging to satisfy all your needs including purse and travel.
 It is delightful to apply as the mist is so fine and delicate, it’s instantly refreshing.

 I don’t experience any calming or soothing effect from this product.
-I imagine any reduction in skin temperature could be interpreted as delivering a cooling or calming sensation.
+I imagine any reduction in skin temperature could be attributed to the cooling sensation.
 However, this can be achieved by spraying your face with regular tap water too.
 Afterwards, once the mist settles and dries, my skin goes right back to how it was before applying the thermal water.
 So, the cooling is brief and apparently a direct correlation between skin and liquid temperatures, the latter always cooler, therefore responsible for (temporarily) reducing temperature in the former.
 For example, jumping into a cold swimming pool will also plunge your body temperature.
 It’s the same principle.
 Some users have reported refrigerating the thermal spring water to magnify this effect which makes logical sense.

 The neutral pH compares with that of regular Melbourne water in which I shower and drink daily.
 To enhance the skin barrier, pH should be slightly acidic (closer to 5.5-6.0), so although a neutral measure doesn’t degrade it, it would appear it doesn’t strengthen it either.
 I’m not quite sure why the neutral pH is a feature at all.

-Perhaps I don’t have the right skin type to observe any results with this product as mine is combination not sensitive.
+Perhaps I don’t have the right skin type to observe any results with this product as mine is combination and quite robust, not sensitive.
 However, when you compare the depth of treatment received at the Hydrotherapy Clinic with the hit-and-miss nature of a misty spray a few times a day, the experiences are literally world apart.
 As such, I can’t see how the bottled variety can possibly compare in terms of results.
-For me, spring water simply provides an immediate cooling effect, also easily achieved with basic tap water.
-I like it, but can’t see how it offers my skin sufficient benefit, at least in the spritz form, to continue using it.
+For me, spring water simply provides an immediate cooling effect which can be easily achieved with basic tap water.
+I like it because it is refreshing but I can’t see how it offers my skin any further benefit.

 |Safe, fragrance free formulation||It doesn’t calm my skin|